-SPAN evaluates overall portfolio risk by calculating the worst possible loss that a portfolio of derivative and physical instruments might reasonably incur over a specified time period (typically one trading day.)
-This is done by computing the gains and losses that the portfolio would incur under different market conditions.
+The CME SPAN methodology evaluates overall portfolio risk by calculating the worst possible loss that a portfolio of derivative and physical instruments might reasonably incur over a specified time period (typically one trading day).
+This is done by computing the gains and losses the portfolio would incur under different market conditions.

-Exchanges and clearing organizations using SPAN will determine for themselves the following SPAN parameters, reflecting their desired degree of risk coverage:
+Exchanges and clearing organizations using the CME SPAN methodology will determine for themselves the following CME SPAN parameters, reflecting their desired degree of risk coverage:

-At least once every business day, each SPAN-using exchange or clearing organization calculates risk arrays for all of its products, and prepares a SPAN risk parameter file (also called a SPAN array file), containing all of the above data.
+At least once every business day, each exchange or clearing organization using the CME SPAN methodology calculates risk arrays for all of its products and prepares a CME SPAN risk parameter file (also called a CME SPAN array file) containing all of the above data.
 These files are then published to clearing firms and other market participants.
-Using these freely-available files, and inexpensive software such as PC-SPAN, calculating performance bond requirements for particular portfolios is quick and easy.
+Using these freely-available files and inexpensive software such as the CME PC-SPAN software, calculating performance bond requirements for portfolios is quick and easy.

-Now in its fourth generation of functionality, SPAN has evolved into a suite of three software products designed to meet the needs of a wide range of customers: PC-SPAN, SPAN Risk Manager, and SPAN Risk Manager Clearing.
+Now in its fourth generation of functionality, the CME SPAN methodology has evolved into a suite of three software products designed to meet the needs of a wide range of customers: CME PC-SPAN, CME SPAN Risk Manager, and CME SPAN Risk Manager Clearing.

-PC-SPAN, a single-user desktop application that offers margin calculation across multiple exchanges, provides a quick, inexpensive, and simple way to calculate SPAN margin requirements.
+The CME PC-SPAN software, a single-user desktop application that offers margin calculation across multiple exchanges, provides a quick, inexpensive, and simple way to calculate CME SPAN margin requirements.

 How it works:

-Our most powerful product, SPAN Risk Manager Clearing is an institutional-level program used by exchanges, clearing organizations, service bureaus, and regulatory agencies.
-It provides all capabilities of PC-SPAN and SPAN Risk Manager, and adds features enabling exchanges and clearing organizations to implement SPAN in a rapid and cost-effective manner.
+Our most powerful product, CME SPAN Risk Manager Clearing is an institutional-level program used by exchanges, clearing organizations, service bureaus, and regulatory agencies.
+It provides all capabilities of the CME PC-SPAN software and CME SPAN Risk Manager, and adds features enabling exchanges and clearing organizations to implement the CME SPAN methodology in a rapid and cost-effective manner.

 Advanced functions provide the ability to:

-Complementary copies of PC-SPAN software can be downloaded through CME Core by all users.
-To download a copy, log on to CME Core with your SMARTClick ID, or create a new one, and download the software.
+Complimentary copies of the PC-SPAN® software can be downloaded through CME Core by all users.
+To download a copy, log on to CME Core with your CME Group Login, or create a new one, and download the software.

 +1 312 580 5353